A video of a 7-year-old being bullied on a school bus in Virginia is sparking outrage

 She says the students on the bus ranged from kindergarten to sixth grade.

 "Ain't no need for nobody to tell me to calm down...because I WILL NOT," she says in her Facebook post.
 "This is why kids kill themselves or try or run away from home...When is it gonna stop?
-When are parents going to help children understand that BULLYING is not ok??...Ya'll not gone be satisfied til some blood gets shed or somebody gets in trouble."
+When are parents going to help children understand that BULLYING is not ok?...Ya'll not (going to) be satisfied til some blood gets shed or somebody gets in trouble."

 Greensville County Public School Superintendent Angel Wilson told media outlets the district is investigating.
 Wilson shared a statement with TV station WRIC: